-2.1 Context dependency as a consequence of speaker denials to assertions
+2.1 Context dependency as a consequence of speaker denials to assertions with each type of predicate is realized.

 As has often been discussed in the literature (Givon 1978, Horn 1989, among others), negative sentences are more context-dependent than their affirmative counterparts.
 For example, in the following sentences, the negative sentence in (1a) is interpreted as if its affirmative counterpart (1b) is already in discourse: